dupunkto/oblikvo/README.md

 bake
 ```

-The bundled, minified JS + sourcemap for the client will be build into the `dist` folder, along with any static assets.
+The bundled, minified JS + sourcemap for the client will be built into the `dist` folder, along with any static assets.

 To start the socket.io backend server, run: